countMonteCristo/gorth/README.md

 ### Misc
 - `???` - prints stack state
 - `argc` - pushes count of input arguments onto the stack
-- `argv` - pushes the pointer to the first input argument
+- `argv` - pushes the pointer to the null-terminated list of pointers to the input arguments
+- `env`  - pushes the pointer to the null-terminated list of pointers to the environment variables

 ### System calls:
 - `syscall` - perform system call (description: ```man 2 syscalls```)